yvesgurcan/ccas/README.md

 This application relies on Node version 6.9.1.

-To set up your CLI to the right environment, you can install `nvm`.
+To set up your CLI to the right Node environment, you can install `nvm`.
 Follow the instructions [here](https://github.com/creationix/nvm).

 Then, you can run the following commands:
     $ nvm install 6.9.1